 Now, many of the content marketing gurus will go out there and try telling you to be useful.
 Put out useful, helpful stuff to your audience and, eventually, the audience will come through because they’ll see what a wonderful, useful kind of person you are.

 In all honesty, I’m not really a fan of that approach.
-The reason is because it then becomes a very, very wooly, very hard to predict exercise.
+The reason is because it then becomes a very woolly, very hard to predict, exercise.

 I know from my own experience that, if you put out a marketing message, always, always, always, depending on the strength of your database, somebody will respond.
 It means that it can become virtually predictable.